lutangar/cities.json/README.md

 ## Licence

-This work is licensed under a [https://creativecommons.org/licenses/by/3.0/).
+This work is licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).